opensafely/documentation/INSTALL.md

 The Data Builder documentation is imported from the [databuilder](https://github.com/opensafely-core/databuilder) repo using the [mkdocs-multirepo-plugin](https://github.com/jdoiro3/mkdocs-multirepo-plugin) and built alongside the docs in this repo.
 By default it uses the main branch.
-This can be configured with the `DATABUILDER_BRANCH` environment variable:
+This can be configured with the `EHRQL_BRANCH` environment variable:

 ```
-DATABUILDER_BRANCH=my-branch just run
+EHRQL_BRANCH=my-branch just run
 ```